ROCm/rocBLAS/docs/source/install.rst

 |                                           | need the -i flag.        |
 +-------------------------------------------+--------------------------+

-Build (library dependencies + library) Using Individual Commands
+Build (library dependencies + library) using individual commands
 ----------------------------------------------------------------

 Before building the library please install the library dependencies